 After the initial setup sequence, the current model is shown in the Model menu above the control point list in the Georeference window.
-You can use this menu to change residual models at any time as you create or edit the control points and note the effect on control point and overall residual values (see illustration below).
+You can use this menu to change residual models at any time as you create or edit the control points and note the effect on residual values for individual control points as well as the mean residual values.
 Your last choice of model is saved with the georeference subobject so that the correct model is set if you reopen the object in the Georeference process.
 The saved model is also used in the Automatic Resampling and Geometric Warping processes when you use the default selection From Georeference from the Model menu in these processes.